 "This storm passed within 70 miles of the mouth of the Mississippi.
-Anybody that has any doubts about whether they should have evacuated should look at the news and see what happened in Mobile and Pensacola and that's what we avoided," Mayor C. Ray Nagin said Thursday.
+Anybody that has any doubts about whether they should have evacuated should look at the news and see what happened in Mobile and Pensacola and that's what we avoided," Mayor C. Ray Nagin said.

-Most of New Orleans lies below sea level.
-A series of levees hold back lakes and the Mississippi River.
+Most of New Orleans lies below sea level and is protected by a series of levees.
 Nagin noted that the type of flooding that occurred in Florida and Alabama might very well have put New Orleans underwater.

 About 75,000 people were told to leave Harrison County, one of three counties along that state's Gulf Coast.
 Residents in parts of Jackson and Hancock counties were also ordered to leave, but no figures were available for those areas.